Raycap News

 The Necessity Of Surge Protection For Wind Turbines

 Offline costs are another major factor that must be figured into any business plan associated with a wind farm.
-These costs come when a turbine is disabled and must be worked on by a service team, or have components replaced which involves both purchase, transport and installation costs.
-The revenues that can be lost due to a single lightning strike can be significant, and the latent damage that is produced over time adds to that total.
-Raycap’s Strikesorb products significantly reduce these associated costs because they do not need to be reset or replaced , even after multiple instances of lightning strike.
+These costs come when a turbine is disabled and must be worked on by a service team, or components are replaced, which involves purchase, transport, and installation costs.
+The revenues that can be lost due to a single lightning event can be significant, and the latent damage that is produced over time adds to that total.
+Raycap’s Strikesorb products significantly reduce these associated costs because they do not need to be reset or replaced, even after multiple instances of lightning strikes.

 Before Strikesorb, the major issue with SPDs designed for wind turbine installations had been their design.
-For many years the primary surge protection technology available to wind turbine manufacturers was conventional Metal Oxide Varistors (MOVs) inside plastic housings with DIN rail mountings.
+For many years, the primary surge protection technology available to wind turbine manufacturers was conventional metal oxide Variables (MOVs) inside plastic housings with DIN rail mountings.
 While there are places where these types of SPDs are entirely suited, they are typically not the right solution for wind turbine protection.
-The direct or indirect strikes to wind turbines will produce surge levels many times far exceeding the capacities of these devices, and the possibility of multiple strikes and surges in a short period of time is high.
-Conventional SPD designs require resetting or replacement once a surge has occurred.
-The downtimes in between operations and restoration time needed by service crews is a major source of revenue loss due to production outage.
-Raycap’s state-of-the-art product, Strikesorb® requires no maintenance or resetting after a surge.
-This, combined with the fact that it is housed in a more robust cylindrical aluminum housing, provides lifetime protection to wind turbine systems.
-Strikesorb’s patented design offers lifetime protection against surges as it resolves ageing issues that can seriously impact the performance of most traditional DIN rail mounted SPD technologies.
+Direct or indirect strikes on wind turbines will produce surge current levels far exceeding the capacities of these devices, and the possibility of multiple strikes and surges in a short time is high.
+Conventional SPD designs require replacement once a surge has occurred.
+The downtimes in between operations and restoration time needed by service crews are a major source of revenue loss due to production outages.
+Raycap’s state-of-the-art product, Strikesorb® requires no maintenance or replacement after a surge.
+Combined with the fact that it is housed in a more robust cylindrical aluminum housing, this provides lifetime protection to wind turbine systems.
+Strikesorb’s unique design offers lifetime protection against surges as it resolves aging issues that can seriously impact the performance of most traditional DIN rail-mounted SPD technologies.
 Strikesorb SPDs can sustain multiple lightning strikes and power surges without requiring maintenance.

-Strikesorb is classified as a Class I or Class II SPD according to the international IEC 61643-11 standard for surge protection devices, and all versions are fully compliant to the UL1449 4th Edition Safety Standard.
+Strikesorb is classified as a Class I or Class II SPD according to the international IEC 61643-11 standard for surge protection devices.
+All versions are fully compliant with the UL1449, 5th Edition Safety Standard.